Here you can learn about the basic features of building Experiments in Gorilla by exploring the list of questions on the left.

 A simple experiment may consist of a consent Questionnaire, a demographics Questionnaire and a test Task.

-For a more advanced experiment; there are also powerful Control Nodes such as the Randomiser Node, Branch Node, and Order Node, that support complex experimental designs, all without touching a single line of code!
+For a more advanced experiment, there are also powerful Control Nodes such as the Randomiser Node, Branch Node, and Order Node, that support complex experimental designs, all without touching a single line of code!

 You will then be redirected to the Design Tab for your newly created Experiment.